opengauss-mirror/docs/content/en/docs/Developerguide/commit-prepared.md

 ## Precautions<a name="en-us_topic_0283137183_en-us_topic_0237122095_en-us_topic_0059777686_s482c910917bb49bc8102755589ad261a"></a>

 -   The function is only available in maintenance mode \(when the GUC parameter  **xc\_maintenance\_mode**  is  **on**\).
 Exercise caution when enabling the mode.
 It is used by maintenance engineers for troubleshooting.
 Common users should not use the mode.
 -   Only the transaction creators or system administrators can run the  **COMMIT PREPARED**  command.
-The creation and commit operations must be in different sessions.
+The creation and commit operations only be in the same sessions.
 -   The transaction function is maintained automatically by the database, and should be not visible to users.

 ## Syntax<a name="en-us_topic_0283137183_en-us_topic_0237122095_en-us_topic_0059777686_s0d0ca300175c4442a111a05cf2f7f5c4"></a>